yani-again/ssh-brute-force-detector/README.md

 Designed to improve my string-parsing skills as I prepared for a programming exam at university.
 <br>

+#### New Changes
+1. Added new options:
+    - --BEFORE and --AFTER to search for a specific date range (*NOTE!* Use it by adding the FULL date in the format `MM:DD:HH:MM:SS`, use default value for reference in the config file)
+    - --EXCLUDE\_IP to exclude IPs from the search, can be a comma-separated list to exclude multiple IPs

 #### This Is Version 2.0
 I rewrote the whole code from scratch for a few reasons:
 1. It was rather messy